Skip to main content

 • Offers

 Numbers up and to the right over time means you're improving.
-Flat numbers means something specific is wrong — usually the resume or the targeting.
+Flat numbers means something specific is wrong, usually the resume or the targeting.
 Iterate on the bottleneck, not on everything.
+When rejections come back, mine them: how to ask for interview feedback after a rejection turns a flat week into a concrete fix for the next batch.

 Frequently asked questions